fengwang/LLaMA-Factory-docker/README.md

-# Fine-tune LLaMA modles in a docker
+# Fine-tune LLaMA models in a docker

 ## Checkout and build the docker image